cccbr/runningatower/content/docs/healthsafety/riskassessment/index.md

 - An agreed date for completion of any further action.
 - Date of completion of any further action.

-The document should also record who carried out the assessment and any further actions, and the acceptance by the ***[church authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)***.
+The document should also record who carried out the assessment and any further actions, and the acceptance by the ***[tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)***.

-The church authorities will be producing a risk assessment for the rest of the building and the assessment for the tower will normally form part of that and may follow their format.
+The tower authorities will be producing a risk assessment for the rest of the building and the assessment for the tower will normally form part of that and may follow their format.

 This assessment must be communicated to the rest of the band.
 Where possible, they should be involved in the completion of any actions arising.
 The document should be readily available and key points made known to new recruits and visitors.
 The risk assessment will be useful only if all members take ownership of the findings.